 WOOL OF THE COTTON DEER

-The wool we use at Madda Studio in our creations is spun by hand with the pre-Hispanic spindle by roughly 60 indigenous Chamula women from different villages in the highlands of Chiapas.
+The wool we use at Madda Studio is spun by hand with the pre-Hispanic spindle, by roughly 60 indigenous Chamula women from different villages in the highlands of Chiapas.
+The Chamula people are a Tzotzil Maya group residing in the highlights of Chiapas.
+They have resisted cultural assimilation for hundreds of years, maintaining their language - Tzotzil - and customs.

 Wool of the Cotton Deer: Raul Perezgrovas Garza “La Lana del Tunim Chij, el “Venado de Algodon”